 Pro Tip: It’s best to pack a couple of emergency snacks for the day.
 While there will be meals, you or your partner might need a little pick-me-up during the busy moments of your day.
 To avoid grumpy disasters, be willing to try local foods and keep in mind to grab a snack when you stop, even if you’re not that hungry.

 Decide Who is Taking Direction Each Day

 When the two of you are setting out on your free time during a guided tour, decide early on who is managing whichever form of navigation you’re using.
 Letting your partner take the reins during free time will help give you a break.
 Then, switch and take charge of the next free-time adventure.
 Luckily, both of you will get the chance to relax when the tour guide leads the way.

 Plan A Surprise

-Thankfully, when you book a guided tour, you don’t have to worry about planning.
+Thankfully, you don’t have to worry about planning when you book a guided tour.
 Even better – you can reach out to your Travel Director when you enter your trip preferences to let them know you’re celebrating a big occasion or that you’d like to do something special for your partner.
 No matter how big or small the thought, your Travel Director most likely will go out of their way to help you create a magic moment.

 Setting out on a trip together is an invitation to make new memories.
-And while doing so, you can celebrate the past by also reserving a special anniversary trip for you and your loved one.
-No matter the reason for your vacation, don’t let tiny irritable moments take away from the big picture experiences and memories that you two are creating together.
+And while doing so, you can celebrate the past by reserving a special anniversary trip for you and your loved one.
+No matter the reason for your vacation, don’t let tiny irritable moments take away from the big-picture experiences and memories you are creating together.